 Celebrities With Macular Degeneration or Stargardt’s Disease.
 Macular degeneration is an eye condition, usually affecting older adults, that leads to vision loss.
 It is prevalent around the world with as many as 11 million Americans estimated to have some form of age-related macular degeneration (AMD).
 Worldwide, an estimated 196 million people will have AMD five years from now or by the year 2020.

 Celebrities with macular degeneration include the following:

 Roseanne Barr, actress/comedian.
-In a recent interview with the Daily Beast, American actress Roseanne Barr reveals that she’s using marijuana as a medicine for her glaucoma as well as her macular degeneration:
+Roseanne is first in our list of Celebrities With Macular Degeneration.
+In a recent interview with the Daily Beast, American actress Roseanne Barr reveals that she’s using marijuana as a medicine for her glaucoma as well as her macular degeneration.

 According to newsmax.com, Borgnine used vitamin supplements to stop macular degeneration from progressing.
 Borgnine succumbed to kidney failure in 2012.
 He was 95 years old.

 Stephen King, author.
 Responding to an oft-repeated question whether he is going blind, the prolific author had this to say via his website:

 “No, I’m not.
 I have a predisposition–and it’s a genetic thing–to macular degeneration and that’s a disease you can read about on the internet.
 It eventually results in blind spots and a loss of vision but I don’t have any of the symptoms yet-just that predisposition and I think it’s something that I may have to face in the future, but, no, I’m not going blind.”

 Bob Hope, actor/comedian.
 The great comedian had recurring eye problems towards the end of his career.
 He reportedly said the following: “I’ve got a hemorrhage in the right eye now, and I used to have one in the left eye.
 I’m a walking hemorrhage.”